Board of Directors

 Cindy is also responsible for providing professional expertise to HUB International’s teams across the country in the specialty field of aviation insurance on their more complex aviation risks.
 She is licensed in the United States and British Columbia.

-An FBO industry veteran, Scott Helms brings some 20 years’ experience to Kenmore Aero Services.
-Mr. Helms began his career “as a kid” in Eastern Washington, fueling crop dusters and aerial firefighting aircraft (Air Tankers).
-His travels brought him to Seattle, WA where he worked as a Line Service Supervisor and later Line Service Sales Manager at Galvin Flying Services- then one of the oldest and most respected FBOs in the country.
-During his tenure at Galvin, Mr. Helms was named the Number 4 Best Line Service Tech in the Professional Pilot Magazine PRASE Survey.
-Later, Mr. Helms held the role of Customer Service Manager for successor FBO to Galvin- Landmark Aviation at BFI- before relocating to Houston, TX to become General Manager at Million Air.
-Through his customer-centric approach to management, Mr. Helms again earned praise from the readership of Professional Pilot Magazine who named his Million Air location the Number 7 FBO in the nation.
+An FBO industry veteran, Scott Helms brings some 20 years’ experience to Leading Edge Jet Center / Skyservice US.
+Scott began his career “as a kid” in Eastern Washington, fueling crop dusters and aerial firefighting aircraft (Air Tankers).
+His travels brought him to Seattle where he worked as a Line Service Supervisor and later Line Service Sales Manager at Galvin Flying Services- then one of the oldest and most respected FBOs in the country.
+During his tenure at Galvin, Scott was twice named the Best Line Service Tech in the Professional Pilot Magazine PRASE Survey.
+Later, Scott held the role of Customer Service Manager for successor FBO to Galvin- Landmark Aviation at BFI- before relocating to Houston, TX to become General Manager at Million Air.
+While at KHOU, he again earned praise from the readership of Professional Pilot Magazine who named his Million Air location the Number 7 FBO in the nation.
 Since returning to Seattle, Scott has twice been selected as Top 40 under 40 in the Aviation industry: in 2019 by NBAA and again in 2021 by Airport Business.

-In addition to his degrees in Air Traffic Control and Airline Dispatch, Mr. Helms has previously served as a Director with the Pacific Rim Schedulers and Dispatchers Association and was active with the Houston Regional Aviation Professionals and is also a licensed pilot.
+In addition to his degrees in Air Traffic Control and Airline Dispatch, Scott has previously served as a Director with the Pacific Rim Schedulers and Dispatchers Association and was active with the Houston Regional Aviation Professionals and is also a licensed pilot.
 Scott joined the PNBAA board in December 2018.

 Angie Kim is flight attendant for a corporate flight operation at Boeing Field.
 Angie has over 20 years of experience in various flight attendant roles, spending several years working for international clients.
 Angie has been involved with many start up flight departments where she was tasked with setting up aircraft interiors, developing manuals and establishing service protocols.
 Her experience has been mainly on larger corporate aircraft.
 Her focus is not only client driven, but also feels it is important that the crew is well represented.
 Striking a balance not only with the company, the crew and community is a constant goal, no matter where or what company you represent in the world.